xldrx/diot/README.md

-# Deep Learning IO Benchmark
+# Deep Leaning I/O Toolkit
 The goal of this project is to simulate a deep learning training job load on a storage device.

 ## Requirements